hammerlink/NvChad/lua/custom/readme.md

 #### TODO
 Check how to combine diffview together with telescope branches.

+First step should be to add keymap to print all the selcted branches with tab

 ### Close other buffers

 Fixed with telescope close action for buffers and C-b.

+### Git

+Used packages:
+- neogit
+- diffview

+TODO:
+- integrate neogit with diffview